How to Paint Shower Tiles White

 Before painting our shower tiles.

-shower tiles and tub after being painted white for a budget-friendly update
+A bathroom with shower tiles and tub after being painted white for a budget-friendly update.

 After painting our shower tiles and tub.